-Mission: Working to help people of all ages make measurable progress in their lives through learning.
+Mission: Our mission is to help people progress in their lives through learning.

 Advice to Management

 I've got long-standing love for Pearson as I really learned how to be a professional in the sales team here.
 From a few years out, here's what's key: 1.
 The software shift is a mirage.
 Do better research and you'll find that you're chasing something that isn't real.
 Do you want to remake US higher ed to fit a dreamy profit model or are you humanists?
 I know the answer to that and so do you.
 The company under M.S. became unavoidably high minded, to the benefit of the world, and you will lose all of that if you chase the tech companies down their dream tunnel of scaleable low margins.
 Turn back now.
 Take on the used book market.
 Win distribution.
 Rehire your old reps (I'm not kidding).
 Pay your authors on used (again, not kidding).
 Don't partner with vitalsource -- the ebook is not and will never be a thing in this space. the idea that what we lacked was easy redistribution, and that digital is going to bring it, is a mirage.
 Digital is Donal Trump.
 I wish every day to get my hands on a way to learn again that isn't plugged into the attention merchant market. turn back and win on the physical inventory bet nobody wants to make.
 Do it now before you find a fake way to bring stock prices up again and lock yourself into medium term death driven by shareholders who will never go for betting on physical inventory unless you do it when it seems like it's the less bad of a bunch of terrible options.
 Good luck and save some of your good book people for the next 30 years of physical textbooks.

 I applied through a recruiter.
 I interviewed at Pearson.

 Recruiter reached out to me via email and ask if I wanted to be considered for this position and to find out what my salary expectations were.
 Recruiter wanted to know if my salary expectations.